ahmetalpergit/netflix-clone/README.md

 ## Introduction

 Welcome to the documentation of my final project for Harvard's CS50 Course.
-In this documentation you'll find pretty much all the information you need on this project but if you still have any questions contact me: <ahmetalperwork@gmail.com>
+In this documentation you'll find pretty much all the information you need on this project but if you still have any questions contact me on LinkedIn

 ### Technologies